iambrainstorming/iambrainstorming.github.io/src/chapters/democracy/roar-of-gen-z.md

 These tests do not evaluate actual skill, critical thinking, or applied learning; they merely test how much a student can rote-memorize.
 Demanding the cessation of paper leaks is just small tinkering.
 True reform means asking whether this archaic, memory-based evaluation structure should exist at all.

+This is not just a social cost but also a massive economic one.
+Every year, crores of students collectively spend [thousands of crores of rupees](../economics/entrance_fees.md) on application and entrance examination fees for jobs and higher education.
+Much of this money is spent on a system that is mathematically designed to reject almost everyone.
+In some years, the total fees collected across major recruitment and entrance examinations are comparable to the annual education budgets of several Indian states.
+Instead of investing these resources in improving education and creating opportunities, we spend enormous sums administering a machinery of mass failure.

 ## The Historical Blueprint: Uprooting, Not Pruning